M66B/FairEmail/app/src/main/assets/SETUP.md

 ## Set up identity - to send email

-Similarly, to add an identity, tap on *Manage identity* and tap on the orange *add* button at the bottom.
+Similarly, to add an identity, tap *Manage identity* and tap the orange *add* button at the bottom.
 Enter the name you want to appear in de from address of the emails you send and select a linked account.
 Tap *Save* to add the identity.